Hoohaha/Auana-P/README.md

 Except using for recognitions, it will more focus on audio signal analysis.
 At the begaining, Auana is designed for audio validition.
 It is so boring to check the musics/songs by manually.
 So for the automation of audio validation, it may be a good idea.
 It is still in developing.
-If you are intereted in it, welcome to contact me by Email.<br>
+Any comments, suggestions welcomed.
+My Email: solo.footprint@foxmail.com.

 ##Requirments:
 -----------------------------------